Yoast/developer/docs/features/schema/pieces/localbusiness.md

 ---
 import YoastSchemaExample from '../../../../../developer-site/src/components/YoastSchemaExample';

 Describes a business which allows public visitation.
-Typically used to represent the business ‘behind’ the website, or on a page about a specific business.
+Typically used to represent the business 'behind' the website, or on a page about a specific business.

 May be transformed into a more specific type (such as `library` ), or extend an existing `Organization` if the required conditions are met.